Zimmer Persona Knee Recall 2015

 Zimmer introduced the Persona Trabecular Metal Tibial Plate knee replacement system or the Persona TM Tibia knee implant in December 2012.
 An artificial knee should last between 15 – 20 years.
 However, recipients of components involved in the Zimmer Persona knee recall could develop symptoms within a few years of surgery.
 These symptoms include:

-- Pain and mild soreness.
-Severe pain may be a result knee implant failure.
+Pain and mild soreness.
+Severe pain may be a result of knee implant failure

 Contact The Cochran Firm for a Free Case Evaluation